-Labour Party members waking on the morning of Friday 8 May might have been forgiven for hoping they had dreamed the nightmare, but sadly it was all true.
+Labour Party members waking on 8 May might have been forgiven for hoping they had dreamed a nightmare, but sadly it was all true.
 The Tories had been returned to government with their first majority since 1992; Labour MPs in Scotland had become the whipping boys for a post-referendum urge to do the naughty thing after all; and in the party’s neglected backyards in the Midlands and the north UKIP had rocked up, waving a St George’s cross, stubbing out a fag on the birdbox, and lugging in some tinnies from the back of a white van.

 So as that new day dawned – the activists and failed candidates commiserating, the wannabe SPADs reconsidering their careers, and the wrong-footed pundits filing their mea culpas – it was understandable that more than a few believed this was, at least, the end of the beginning, Labour’s final bump along the bottom.
 Indeed, the first step to recovery was taken quickly.
 A few minutes after noon, Ed Miliband resigned as leader, firing the starting shot of a campaign to replace him that had been building almost since the day he had pipped his own brother to the post five years previously.
 Many must have agreed when he reassured: ‘This party has come back before and will come back again.’

 For those on Labour’s right, the so-dubbed Blairites, the path back to power appeared especially clear, however steep.
 First, elect a ‘credible’ leader (they had a couple waiting in the wings).
 Second, restore public confidence in the party on the economy.
 Third, reverse the drift to the left under Gordon Brown and Miliband by embracing ‘aspiration’ – Labour had to win over the ‘John Lewis community’, it would soon be told.
 What could be simpler?